Naval mine: Influence mines

-Modern influence mines such as the BAE Stonefish are computerised, with all the programmability this implies, such as the ability to quickly load new acoustic signatures into fuses, or program them to detect a single, highly distinctive target signature.
+Modern influence mines such as the BAE Stonefish are computerised, with all the programmability this implies, such as the ability to quickly load new acoustic signatures into fuzes, or program them to detect a single, highly distinctive target signature.
 In this way, a mine with a passive acoustic fuze can be programmed to ignore all friendly vessels and small enemy vessels, only detonating when a very large enemy target passes over it.
 Alternatively, the mine can be programmed specifically to ignore all surface vessels regardless of size and exclusively target submarines.

 Even as far back as WWII it was possible to incorporate a "ship counter" function in mine fuzes.
 This might set the mine to ignore the first two ships passing over it (which could be minesweepers deliberately trying to trigger mines) but detonate when the third ship passes overhead, which could be a high-value target such as an aircraft carrier or oil tanker.
 Even though modern mines are generally powered by a long life lithium battery, it is important to conserve power because they may need to remain active for months or even years.
 For this reason, most influence mines are designed to remain in a semi-dormant state until an unpowered (e.g. deflection of a mu-metal needle) or low-powered sensor detects the possible presence of a vessel, at which point the mine fuze powers up fully and the passive acoustic sensors will begin to operate for some minutes.
 It is possible to program computerised mines to delay activation for days or weeks after being laid.
 Similarly, they can be programmed to self-destruct or render themselves safe after a preset period of time.
 Generally, the more sophisticated the mine design, the more likely it is to have some form of anti-handling device to hinder clearance by divers or remotely piloted submersibles.
-Slide 31 of 81.
-Hosted by Federation of American Scientists.